 Kitchell Contractors, a mid-sized commercial general contractor in the ENR 400, has grown from building banks and grocery stores, to constructing hotels, hospitals, and public works projects.
 The company now manages up to 100 projects at a time.

 The Phoenix-based company prides itself on being at the forefront of technology adoption—a view that extends from the field to the back office—where the organization has transformed its invoicing, payment, and compliances processes.

 As a leader in technology adoption, it is no surprise that Kitchell, a long time Oracle Textura Payment Management customer, was an early adopter of the payment system.
-The company implemented the construction payment management software in 2007 to standardize and automate their back office processes.
+The company, also a customer of Oracle's JD Edwards EnterpriseOne ERP, implemented the construction payment management software in 2007 to standardize and automate their back office processes.